Instant Clusters

 ---|---|

-PRIMARY_ADDR / MASTER_ADDR | The address of the primary pod |
+PRIMARY_ADDR / MASTER_ADDR | The address of the primary Pod. |

-PRIMARY_PORT / MASTER_PORT | The port of the primary pod (all ports are available) |
+PRIMARY_PORT / MASTER_PORT | The port of the primary Pod (all ports are available). |

-NODE_ADDR | The static IP of this pod within the cluster network |
+NODE_ADDR | The static IP of this Pod within the cluster network. |

-NODE_RANK | The cluster rank assigned to this pod (set to 0 for primary) |
+NODE_RANK | The Cluster (i.e., global) rank assigned to this Pod (0 for the primary Pod). |

-NUM_NODES | Number of pods in the cluster |
+NUM_NODES | The number of Pods in the Cluster. |

-NUM_TRAINERS | Number of GPUs per pod |
+NUM_TRAINERS | The number of GPUs per Pod. |

-HOST_NODE_ADDR | Defined as PRIMARY_ADDR:PRIMARY_PORT for convenience |
+HOST_NODE_ADDR | Defined as PRIMARY_ADDR:PRIMARY_PORT for convenience. |

 The variables MASTER_ADDR